Skip to main content

 What should I order at Little Pepper?

-Little Pepper is a Sichuan restaurant run by chef Cheng Ying Wu, and the kitchen's focus is on that regional cuisine specifically.
+Little Pepper is a Sichuan restaurant run by chef Cheng Ying Wu, the kitchen's focus is on that regional cuisine specifically.
 Specific dish recommendations are not documented in available records, but OAD's repeated Cheap Eats ranking — #534 in 2024, #567 in 2025 — signals consistent quality across the menu rather than one signature item.
 Ask the staff what's fresh or what the table next to you ordered.

 Does Little Pepper handle dietary restrictions?

-Sichuan cooking is built around chili, bean pastes, and meat-forward preparations, so vegetarian and allergy-sensitive diners face genuine menu constraints here.
+Sichuan cooking is built around chili, bean pastes, meat-forward preparations, so vegetarian and allergy-sensitive diners face genuine menu constraints here.
 Specific dietary accommodation policies are not documented for Little Pepper.
 If you have serious restrictions, call ahead — the hours run 11:30 am to 9 pm Tuesday through Sunday.

 Hours